imf-resdm/dsge-models/README.md

 # DSGE Modeling App

 This is a web application for running DSGE model simulations.
+It was developed at the International Monetary Fund as part of a research project on macroeconomic policy in low-income countries supported by the UK's Department for International Development.

 # License

-This application was developed as part of a research project on macroeconomic policy in low-income countries supported by the UK's Department for International Development.

 Copyright (C) 2014, International Monetary Fund